cassiePython/CardioID/README.md

 # Introduction

-This is a pytorch implementation of ResNet [0] and ResNeXt [1] on one-dimensional data classification.
+This is a pytorch implementation of HashResNet [0,1] on one-dimensional data classification.

 # Usage